Ac5000/lemmy_account_sync/README.md

 User = cooluser
 Password = badpassword
 ```

 [Main Account] is required for your primary account, and you can have as many secondary accounts as you wish.
-Label for
+Labels for
 secondary accounts can be anything.